Ilyssaaa/todo-apps/README.md

-This repo Leanr JavaScript code for a todo app.
+This repo Learn JavaScript code for a todo app.
 The app allows users to add, mark as completed, remove, and undo tasks.
 The app also uses local storage to store the data.

 The code uses a custom event called RENDER_EVENT to notify the browser to render the todos.
 This allows the code to be more modular and reusable.